AUSTRALIA-WIDE LOW FLAT RATE $9.90

 Acknowledgements; Preface; 1.
 PDA - What Do We Know So Far?; 2.
 Prioritising Demands; 3.
 Presenting Demands; 4.
 Designing and Implementing a Child-Led Curriculum; 5.
 Invitations to Learn; 6.
 Teaching Social Skills; 7.
 Adapting Traditional Autism Strategies; 8.
 Managing Distressed Behaviour; 9.
 Hidden Forms of Distressed Behaviour; 10.
 Managing the Needs of the PDA Student in a Class of Thirty; 11.
 Eating, Drinking, Washing; 12.
 Paperwork; 13.
 What I Learned From Spectrum Space; Afterword; Further Support and Further Reading

-Clare Truman has been a special needs teacher for eleven years, and specialised in autism for eight.
-She is currently completing a PhD at the Centre for Research in Autism and Education at UCL London.
-In January 2017, she established Spectrum Space Community Interest Company, a social enterprise and alternative education provision which specialised in supporting children with a PDA profile.
+Clare Truman is an education consultant, author a special needs teacher for eleven years, specialising in Autism for eight.
+She is currently completing a PhD at the Centre for Research in Autism and Education at UCL London exploring the educational experiences of PDA children and young people.
+Clare also established Spectrum Space Community Interest Company, a social enterprise and alternative education provision specialising in supporting children with a PDA profile.

 Reviews for The Teacher's Introduction to Pathological Demand Avoidance: Essential Strategies for the Classroom